kartikkk-07/Competitive-Programming/README.md

 # Competitive-Programming
-This repositoy includes competative programming platform codes solved by me.
+This repositoy includes competative programming platform codes solved by me. <br>
 It is a subject submission.